voviettue/extensions/README.md

 Finally, restart the app and api.

-**FAQ**
+## FAQ

-Q:What if you want to only build some specific extensions?
+Q: What if you want to build some specific extensions?

-A:You can use the `--name` option to only build those extensions.
+A: You can use the `--name` option to only build those extensions.

 ```
 gigapress-extensions build --name x-hooks --name x-interfaces